Eat, Exercise, Relax, and Sleep Your Way to Better Sex

 indirectly put you at risk for medical problems such as type II diabetes and

-just adding a half-hour or more per week.
-"Try it, and see how it affects
+even if it's just adding a half-hour or more per week.
+"Try it, and see how

-mind where beliefs take hold and flourish about the effects of certain foods on
+perhaps in the mind where beliefs take hold and flourish about the effects of

-sexual prowess, even as scientists deny any direct connection between diet and
+certain foods on sexual prowess, even as scientists deny any direct connection